thommackey/belowthenoisefloor.com/_posts/2019-05-28-blog-setup.md

 [^1]: Ironic given I haven't set up comments yet.
 Just tweet at me in the meantime.

 ## Method: What's the best way to run a blog in 2019?
 For better or worse, I still believe "put some HTML in a folder" is the best way for the internet to work, just as St. Berners-Lee intended.
 Make pages static, make URLs canonical, and use plenty of links.
 I'm happy with HTML5.
 CSS I will accept.
 JavaScript is for the weak.
+Come at me.

 I'm also curmodgeonly enough to want to explicitly and unambiguously own my content.
-I don't want to let Medium put it behind a paywall.
+I don't want to let anyone put it behind a paywall, or have someone else's algorithm decide to disappear it.
 I also want it to be as simple as possible, technologically resilient, and use open standards.
 I don't want to rely on Squarespace staying up[^2].
 I don't think I need CDN acceleration or AMP support - it's a personal blog, not a webapp.
 Just put some HTML in a folder and serve it.

 [^2]: God knows they'll go bankrupt from their podcast advertising commitments.